Search

 When is the change happening and what does it mean for members?

-From 26 October 2024 all employers will be under a statutory duty to take reasonable steps to prevent sexual harassment in the workplace.
+Since October 2024 all employers have been under a statutory duty to take reasonable steps to prevent sexual harassment in the workplace.
 If employers fail to do so:

 1. The Equality and Human Right Commission will be able to take enforcement steps against the employer